The LOCKSS Program (Lots of Copies Keep Stuff Safe), based at Stanford University is a philosophy, a program, and a technology.

-The ACM award-winning LOCKSS technology is an open source, peer-to-peer, decentralized digital preservation infrastructure.
+The ACM award-winning open source LOCKSS technology provides peer-to-peer, decentralized digital preservation infrastructure.
 LOCKSS preserves all formats and genres of web-published content.
-The intellectual content, which includes the historical context (the look and feel), is preserved.
-LOCKSS is OAIS-compliant; the softwaremigrates content forward in time; the bits and bytes are continually audited and repaired and the system is "tamper evident", required to protect fragile digital content for the very long time.
+LOCKSS is OAIS-compliant; the software migrates content forward in time; the bits and bytes are continually audited and repaired and the system is "tamper evident", required to protect fragile digital content for the very long time.

 An international community of communities, use the LOCKSS Program’s philosophy and technology to:

 Ensure local access, communities’ steward content that matters to them.
 They control and ensure local access despite